 This recipe is designed for a food dehydrator however if you don’t have one then you can use an oven, preferably fan forced at a very low temperature 55°C (see below).
 Keep an eye on the dehydration process – it is ready when the leather isn’t sticky to touch.
 If using a dehydrator you may need to turn it over to ensure it is fully dry but I have found that it only really needs around 30 minutes more to finalise the leather.
 I suggest you start this first thing in the morning to avoid it running overnight because there is the risk of making it a bit too crispy if it stays under heat for too long.

 I used seven medium sized red apples that weighed in at 893 grams and produced spot on 100 grams of apple leather.
-Calorie wise this works out to be pretty dense and a great way of carry apple on the trail.
+Calorie wise this works out to be pretty dense and a great way of carrying apple on the trail.

 If using a dehydrator